ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-Unlock TypeScript’s Potential: Interfaces, Types, Enums, Constants, and Beyond - <a href="https://medium.com/@rushilnpatel/unlock-typescripts-potential-interfaces-types-enums-constants-and-beyond-eb4a6398c142" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Chain of Responsibility Design Pattern in TypeScript and Node.js - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-chain-of-responsibility-design-pattern-in-typescript-and-node-js-0c1560a532cd" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rushil Patel`**
+✍️ **posted by `Mr. TypeScript`**

-<blockquote>TypeScript provides several powerful tools for defining and organizing data structures and types in your code.
-This article will explore…</blockquote>
+<blockquote>The Chain of Responsibility design pattern is a behavioral pattern that allows a request to be passed along a chain of handlers, with each…</blockquote>

 <h3>5.
-TypeScript Collections Demystified: What, Why, and How to Use Them Effectively - <a href="https://medium.com/javascript-in-plain-english/typescript-collections-demystified-what-why-and-how-to-use-them-effectively-fa2363dfe971" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `Dzmitry Ihnatovich`**

-<blockquote>Getting Started with TypeScript Collections: A Beginner-Friendly Guide</blockquote>
+<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Introduction to API Development with TypeScript - <a href="https://medium.com/@lenfontes/introduction-to-api-development-with-typescript-99311af99a3c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Thread-Safe Architecture in Node.js: From Theory to Implementation - <a href="https://medium.com/@mehdibafdil/thread-safe-architecture-in-node-js-from-theory-to-implementation-12aa03b09b4e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Len Fontes`**
+✍️ **posted by `Mehdi BAFDIL`**

-<blockquote>For those of you that know me I’ve been in the technology game since the 90’s.
-Some may say, “Okay Boomer, you’re old,” but I keep my…</blockquote>
+<blockquote>Imagine that your Node.js application is handling thousands of requests per second, everything seems perfect until mysterious race…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>